Vice-City/nodejs-rest-back/README.md

 # How to run
-NodeJS needs to be installed, as well as ExpressJS as it is a dependency.
+NodeJS needs to be installed, as well as ExpressJS as it is a dependency (`npm install express`).
 Position yourself within the root directory inside a terminal and run `node server`.
+The server will listen for requests in the port defined by the environment variable if it is defined; otherwise, it uses port 3000.
+For example, opening `localhost:3000/search/users/Zarel` will send a GET request for the user Zarel.

 # Architecture considerations
 ExpressJS offers methods to quickly route HTTP requests; only GET and DELETE requests were used for this project.